 2003 -- Sami Kapanen scored once and added an assist in a four-goal Flyers third period and Jeff Hackett turned away 24 shots in a 4-0 blanking of the Atlanta Thrashers at the Wachovia Center.

-Kapanen knocked the rebound of an Eric Desjardins shot past Byron Dafoe to open the scoring at 1:14 into the final frame, then assisted on a Simon Gagne snipe just over five minutes later.
+After a scoreless first forty minutes, Kapanen knocked the rebound of an Eric Desjardins shot past Byron Dafoe to open the scoring at 1:14 into the final frame, then assisted on a Simon Gagne snipe just over five minutes later.

 John LeClair and Jeremy Roenick added late goals to set the final score.

 It was the third consecutive victory for Hackett, whose best save of the tilt came on a Shawn McEachern shorthanded breakaway.
 The shutout was his third of the season, and first since recording back-to-back whitewashes in his initial two Philadelphia appearances to start the year.